Grilled Bacon

 • Smoky flavor you can’t replicate indoors.
 I’ve tried liquid smoke, smoked salt, all of it.
 Nothing comes close to what a charcoal grill does to bacon fat as it renders.

 • I can cook a full pound at once without crowding a pan.
-When I’m feeding more than two people, the grill is the only way I do it.
+When I’m feeding more than two people, this is the only way I do it.

 • No grease splatter on my stovetop.
 I used to spend 10 minutes wiping down the stove after every batch.
 Now I just brush the grates and I’m done.